-The other approach used by NEON to quantify belowground biomass stocks is a one-time sampling of a 2 meter deep soil pit in the vicinity of the NEON tower.
-This soil pit is usually located within a few hundred meters of the NEON tower and soil sensors.
+The other approach used by NEON to quantify belowground biomass stocks is one-time sampling of a 2 meter deep soil pit in the vicinity of the NEON tower.
+This soil pit is usually located within a few hundred meters of the NEON tower and soil sensor plots.
 Within each soil pit, three profiles are sampled (Figure 3).
 Soil samples are collected at 10 cm depth increments to the first 100 cm below the surface, then 20 cm depth increments thereafter to 200 cm.
 After sieving, separating samples by live and dead, sorting into two size classes, drying, and weighing, samples are sent for carbon and nitrogen concentration and stable isotope analyses via an external laboratory.
 See AD[10] for more information on soil pit sampling for belowground biomass.
+Note that prior to September 2017, nitrile gloves were not worn during laboratory processing of soil pit root samples, though forceps were generally used for the separating and sorting steps.